vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 To generate the combined feed file use the *make-vespa-feed.py* script.
-It reads the entire Wikipedia passage text dataset into memory, reads one embedding file at a time and emits a joint Vespa document representation of the textual passage data with the precomputed DPR passage embedding.
+It reads the entire Wikipedia passage text dataset into memory, reads one embedding file at a time and emits a joint Vespa document representation of the textual passage data with the precomputed DPR passage embedding:
 <pre>
 $ cd ..
 $ python3 bin/make-vespa-feed.py DPR/downloads/data/wikipedia_split/psgs_w100.tsv DPR/downloads/data/retriever_results/nq/single/wikipedia_passages_*.pkl > feed.jsonl
 </pre>

 The script generates the input feed file, sample snippet:
 <pre>
 {
   "put": "id:wiki:wiki::41",